Pittidae – Pittas

 A number of species of pitta are threatened with extinction.
 One of these, the Gurney’s Pitta, is listed as endangered by the IUCN; a further eight species are listed as vulnerable.
 The main threat to pittas is habitat loss in the form of rapid deforestation.

-The pittas range from the Blue-banded Pitta at 15cm to the Giant pitta, which can be up to 29cm in length.
-In weight they range from 42g to 210g.
-Pittas are stout bodied birds with long, strong tarsi and long feet.
+The pittas range in size from the Blue-banded Pitta at 15cm to the Giant pitta, which can be up to 29cm in length; ranging in weight from 42g to 210g.
+They are all stout bodied birds with long, strong tarsi and long feet.
 There is considerable variation in the colour of the legs and feet, this may be used by females in judging the quality of males.
-The wings have ten primaries are generally rounded and short Those of the four migratory species, however, are more pointed.
+The wings have ten primaries are generally rounded and short; those of the four migratory species, however, are more pointed.
 Although pittas are behaviourally reluctant to fly, they are capable and even strong fliers.
 The tails range from being short to very short, and is composed of twelve feathers.

-Earthworms form the major part of the diet of pittas, followed by snails in order of importance.
-Earthworms may however become seasonally unavailable in dry conditions when the worms move deeper into the soil.
-In addition a wide range of invertebrate prey is eaten, including many insects groups such as termites, ants, beetles, true bugs, and lepidopterans; as well as freshwater crabs, centipedes, millipedes, and spiders.
+Earthworms form the major part of the diet of many pittas, followed by snails in order of importance.
+Earthworms may, however, become seasonally unavailable in dry conditions when the worms move deeper into the soil.
+In addition, a wide range of invertebrate prey is eaten, including many insect groups such as termites, ants, beetles and lepidopterans; as well as freshwater crabs, centipedes, millipedes, and spiders.
 In addition to invertebrates some species, such as the Fairy Pitta and Rainbow Pitta, have been recorded feeding on vertebrate prey.
-These in Fairy Pitta, shrews.
+In the case of Fairy Pitta, the prey were shrews.

-According to the IOC there are 42 species of Pitta in just three genera; they are set out in the species list below.
+According to the unified world list there are 46 species of Pitta in just three genera; they are set out in the species list below.
+There are two others recognised as full species by some and their final status requires more research.

 Whiskered Pitta Erythropitta kochi